ShinSakanami/BetterStorage/README.md

 If you want me to make a compatibility patch for a mod, please send me a PM on Stonehearth Discourse, with a link to the latest version of the mod.

 ## Changelog

+**Version 0.21.1**

+For StoneHearth Alpha 21 stable 707

+* Renamed "Tools" filter to "Talismans & Workbenches".

+Updated compatibility patch for Stonehearth Cafe 1.9:

+* Updated to the latest mod revision.
+* Moved Rickety Well to "Food & Drink Sources" filter.

+Updated compatibility patch for Settlement Decor 1.18:

+* Updated to the latest mod revision.

 **Version 0.21.0**